dluxio/dlux-iov/docs/new-node.md

 ```
    - Optionally you can include `discordwebhook=https://discordapp.com/api/webhooks/NUMB3RS/KeYs` to stream the feed into a discord channel
 3. Save & exit
-   - Type `ctrl-x` then `y` to save, then press enter
+   - Type `ctrl-x` then `y` to save
 4. Type `sudo docker-compose build` to build the Docker environment
+5. After the environment is built, you can either deploy the single node, or install more nodes.
+   > Do not deploy if you wish to install another node
-5. Type `cd ~` to return to the home directory
+   - Option 1: Type `cd ~` to return home and clone another repo or configure Docker for multiple nodes

-Repeat these steps for each node you wish to install.
+   - Option 2: Type `sudo docker-compose up` to deploy a single node on the server
+   > If you deploy, you must halt the node before adding any others.
+   - Type `sudo docker-compose down` to halt a deployed node (necessary to deploy multiple nodes)

 ---

 ### Configure Multiple Nodes (optional)
 If you installed more than one node on the server, you need to configure Docker to point to each of them.
-If you only installed one node, this step is unneccessary.
+If you only installed one node, this step is unneccessary as your node is already deployed.

-Ensure you are in the home directory by typing `cd ~` and pressing enter.
+> Ensure you are in the home directory by typing `cd ~` first

-1. Type `nano docker-compose.yml`
+1. Type `nano docker-compose.yml` to create a new Docker compose
-2. Paste the following code and modify to suit your needs, here DUAT @ /honeycomb and DLUX @ /dlux_open_token are being used.
-Update the token and directory to whichever nodes you installed.
-Continue incrementing the ports as needed.
+2. Paste the following code and modify to suit your needs
+   - Update the token and directory to whichever nodes you installed
+   - Here `duat` at `/honeycomb` and `dlux` at `/dlux_open_token` are being used
+   - Continue incrementing the ports as needed `3001:3001`, `3002:3001`, `3003:3001`, etc
 ```
 version: '3'
 services: